cncf/devstats.archive/USAGE.md

 You can see database structure in [structure.go](https://github.com/cncf/gha2db/blob/master/structure.go)/[structure.sql](https://github.com/cncf/gha2db/blob/master/structure.sql).

-Main idea is that we divide tables into 2 groups:
+The main idea is that we divide tables into 2 groups:
 - const: meaning that data in this table is not changing in time (is saved once)
 - variable: meaning that data in those tables can change between GH events, and GH event_id is a part of this tables primary key.